Study Abroad Application Process for Pitzer Students

 Study Abroad Application Due Dates

 There are multiple application due dates.
-Application deadlines vary depending on the type of program and when a students intends to study abroad.
-Also note summer programs have their own due dates.
-We accept applications throughout the application period and applications during regular application periods are reviewed after the due date.
-In order to gain access to a study abroad application students must first attend an information session and meet with a study abroad adviser
+Application deadlines vary depending on the type of program and when a student intends to study abroad.
+We accept applications throughout the application period and will review all applications after the deadline.
+In order to gain access to a study abroad application students must first attend an information session and meet with a study abroad adviser.
+Once a student has chosen their program and term (fall, spring, summer) they should contact the study abroad office for access to an application.

 Fall 2024 Approved Programs and Exchanges